kyagrd/ExtensibleRecordsWithSetMembLP/README.md

   ER-spec of Extensible Records with Set-Membership in LP

+For those wondering what we mean by ER-spec, see https://www.researchgate.net/publication/285523247

 Now I have a pretty concrete idea and at least I think I can develop an ER-spec of Extensible Records with Prolog (of course relying on some non-logical hacks).